 To comply with the California requirements (which are identical to the federal requirements), covered California establishments must include the caloric content adjacent to the menu items on their menus, menu boards, and drive-through menu boards.
 Additionally, the establishment must provide expanded additional nutritional information in writing upon request.
 The additional written information must include the number of calories, calories from fat, total fat, saturated fat, trans fat, cholesterol, sodium, total carbs, sugars, dietary fibers, and protein.

-The consequences of failing to label a standard menu item offered for sale in a covered establishment is deemed “misbranded” under the Federal Food, Drug, and Cosmetic Act where its label or labeling is not in conformity with Menu Labeling Requirements.
+The Federal Food, Drug, and Cosmetic Act deems the failure to label or accurately label a standard menu item offered for sale at a covered establishment as “misbranded,” i.e., where the label or labeling is not in conformity with Menu Labeling Requirements.